Cinderella: Tấm and Cám

 The Story of Tấm and Cám, from Vietnam, is similar to the Chinese version.
 The heroine Tấm also had a fish that was killed by the stepmother and the half-sister Cám, and its bones also give her clothes.
 Later after marrying the king, Tấm was killed by her stepmother and sister, and reincarnated several times in form of a bird, a loom and a gold apple.
 She finally reunited with the king and lived happily ever after.
-Cam asked her about her beauty secret.
-Tam led her to a hole and told her to jump inside.
-She then commanded the royal guards to pour boiling water on Cam.
-Her corpse was used to make a fermented sauce, to which she sent to the stepmother.
-The stepmother ate it with every single meal.
+Cám asked her about her beauty secret, and Tấm led her to a hole and told her to jump inside.
+As she jumped inside, she then commanded the royal guards to pour boiling water on Cám.
+Her corpse was used to make a fermented sauce, to which she sent to the stepmother, so she ate it with every single meal.
 After she reached the bottom of the jar, she looked down only to see her daughter's skull.
-She died of shock.
+After seeing the skull, she died of shock.

-There are many variations for the ending of this story, with the family friendly version one usually ending with the stepmother and Cam being exiled, and then struck by lightning, killing them both.
+There are many variations for the ending of this story, with the family-friendly version one usually ending with the stepmother and Cám being exiled, and then struck by lightning, killing them both.
 Other versions either have a different ending for the story or simply omit the revenge part entirely.